 Naturally, I haven’t said a word about how crazy she drives me because my sole professional goal is to fly under the radar and do as little as possible.
 Plus, I’m a spy and spies must blend in and go with the flow.
 At least… that was my goal until she put my life on the line.

 Her latest plan comes in the wake of a thousand other abandoned plans and entails moving every single person out of their current office and into a new office.
+Even if that might save the company money along with a new business energy quote found through Usave, she probably won’t be able to get everyone to move.
 Picture the most fucked up game of musical chairs + heavy office furniture + 900 years of paper medical records and you’ll get the picture.

 How does this threaten my life?
 Because she’s decided the executive offices should be moved to the front of the building.
 As in, the place where someone will enter when they decide to come kill everyone.
 I much prefer my current situation, where they have to wind their way through the whole first floor and past a couple dozen offices before they reach me.